Osaze De Rosario

-Osaze Tafari De Rosario (/oʊˈsɑːzeɪ/ oh-SAH-zay; born 19 July 2001) is a professional footballer who plays as a striker for Major League Soccer club Seattle Sounders FC.
+Osaze Tafari De Rosario (/oʊˈsɑːzeɪ/ oh-SAH-zay; born 19 July 2001) is a professional footballer who plays as a striker for Danish Superliga club Sønderjyske, on loan from Major League Soccer club Seattle Sounders FC.
 Born in the United States and the son of former Canada national team player Dwayne De Rosario, he plays for the Guyana national team.

 Early life

 De Rosario was born in San Jose, California, where his father, Canada national team player Dwayne De Rosario, was playing for the San Jose Earthquakes.

 De Rosario is a product of the Toronto FC and New York City FC academies.
 He spent the 2020 preseason with the NYCFC first-team, appearing in four matches, scoring twice, including a goal against Brazilian club Palmeiras.
 He departed NYCFC after 2020, and in early 2021 went on trial with Spanish clubs UD San Sebastián de los Reyes and CD Lugo.